After Hours - A Parent's Guide to Calling the Pediatrician

 • Tell us what symptoms concern you.

-• Remind us about: any allergies, chronic illnesses, or if your child is NOT immunized.
+• Remind us about: any allergies, chronic illnesses, or if your child is not immunized.

 • Remind us if your child has started a new medication or treatment.